upcoming exhibition

 Apples and Oranges Artist's Book Fair 2023

-1 October, Jester, Genk (BE)
+1 October 2023, Jester, Genk (BE)

-Ps.
-K_o_t_ is presenting two Artist's Books that were created to conclude and document the exchange project Export > Import, 2021.
-Sharing the same documents and files Alternative Space the White in Tokyo and ps.
-K_o_t_ in Amsterdam both printed a documentation of the exhibition and the installing of the works shipped.
+ps.kot is participating in Apples and Oranges Artist's Book Fair 2023, presenting two books that document and conclude the exchange project and exhibition Export > Import (2021).
+Sharing the same images and files Alternative Space the White in Tokyo (JP) and ps.kot in Amsterdam (NL) both printed an artist book .

-On the occasion of the book fair screenprinted posters that were printed for the exchange project will be distributed and pasted throughout the city of Genk.
+On the occasion of Apples and Oranges Artist's Book Fair 2023 ps.kot will exhibit the work that was sent to Tokyo (JP) and screen-printed posters created for the exchange project will be distributed and pasted throughout the city of Genk.

 The Artist's Books and project was kindly supported by the Embassy of the Kingdom of the Netherlands in Japan.